 Using Bleach to Kill Mold Can Be Dangerous

-- Bleach, on the other hand, will have high volatile organic compounds (VOCs) that can potentially cause irritation to the lungs.
+- Bleach, on the other hand, will have high volatile organic compounds (VOCs) that can potentially cause irritation to the lungs when the toxic chlorine gas is inhaled.

 - Bleach is caustic in nature and can most certainly damage the surface of whatever it is being applied to.